Bill Weld: Personal life

-Weld married Susan Roosevelt Weld, a great-granddaughter of Theodore Roosevelt, on June 7, 1975.
-Susan Roosevelt Weld was a professor at Harvard University specializing in ancient Chinese civilization and law, and she later served as General Counsel to the Congressional-Executive Commission on China.
+Weld married Susan Roosevelt, a great-granddaughter of Theodore Roosevelt, on June 7, 1975.
+Susan Roosevelt was a professor at Harvard University specializing in ancient Chinese civilization and law, and she later served as General Counsel to the Congressional-Executive Commission on China.
 The Welds had five children: David Minot (born 1976), a professor of physics at the University of California, Santa Barbara; Ethel Derby (born 1977), a physician; Mary Blake (born 1979), an attorney; Quentin Roosevelt (born 1981), an attorney; and Frances Wylie (born 1983), who has worked for the San Francisco Giants.
 The couple divorced in 2002.

 Weld's second and present wife is writer Leslie Marshall.
 They live in Canton, Massachusetts.

 Weld plays blindfold chess.
 He is a fan of the Grateful Dead, and following the death of Jerry Garcia said “More than any one song, it was just the consistently mellow approach they took to everything, life as well as music.”